Hypocisy/RPGCoreV3-Chinese-wiki/Items:-Sockets.md

 Directory: "./../Items/sockets"
 Module: Items

 Socketable jewels are designed to be embedded on an item for additional attributes.
 Beware that your socketable and your slot both need to match in color.
-Additional details about coloring can be found here [[ItemModule: Coloring]]
+Additional details about coloring can be found here [[Items: Coloring]]

 You can access the socketing system either by dropping a socketable on an item or running the "/rc sockets" command while holding the item you want to socket something on.
 Socketed jewels can be swapped out at no cost.